 Athlete: Any Person who competes in sport at the international level (as defined by each International Federation) or the national level (as defined by each National Anti-Doping Organization).
 An Anti-Doping Organization has discretion to apply anti-doping rules to an Athlete who is neither an International-Level Athlete nor a National-Level Athlete, and thus to bring them within the definition of "Athlete."
 In relation to Athletes who are neither International-Level nor National-Level Athletes, an Anti-Doping Organization may elect to: conduct limited Testing or no Testing at all; analyze Samples for less than the full menu of Prohibited Substances; require limited or no whereabouts information; or not require advance TUEs.
-However, if an Article 2.1, 2.3 or 2.5 anti-doping rule violation is committed by any Athlete over whom an Anti-Doping Organization has elected to exercise its authority to test and who competes below the international or national level, then the Consequences set forth in the Code must be applied.
-For purposes of Article 2.8 and Article 2.9 and for purposes of anti-doping information and Education, any Person who participates in sport under the authority of any Signatory, government, or other sports organization accepting the Code is an Athlete.
+However, if an Article 2.1, 2.3 or 2.5 anti-doping rule violation is committed by any

-Document Number TDSSA Version Number: 6.0 Written By: TDSSA Expert Group Approved By: WADA Executive Committee Approval Date: 11 November 2020 Effective Date: 1 January 2021
+Document Number TDSSA Version Number: 7 6.0 Written By: TDSSA Expert Group Approved By: WADA Executive Committee Approval Date: 2411 November 20210 Effective Date: 1 January 202 2 4